CSIRO logo

 The caDo and mpDo scripts

 I have found it convenient to have a short script which runs four other scripts that I commonly use in scheduling.
 These four scripts each produce listing files of one form or other.
 It is rare that you would want to look at the current state of all four listings at a particular point in the scheduling.
 But then again it does not hurt to produce the listings either.
-The script to produce these listings, caDo and mpDo, has a few parameters at its head that you will want to adapt - its pretty clear what they are. caDo and mpDo run the following four scripts: The files dates.ps and lst.ps are big at the start of the scheduling process: they are designed to be printed on either A3 or A4 paper depending on their size.
+The script to produce these listings, caDo and mpDo, has a few parameters at its head that you will want to adapt - its pretty clear what they are. caDo and mpDo run the following four scripts:

 1. Inevitably there will be conflicting requirements amongst the proposals that come through the TAC process.
 Some proposers will request an array configuration early in the semester, whereas others will ask for it late.
 The approach I have taken to scheduling is to let the constraints and requirements of the best-rated proposals determine the skeleton of the schedule.
 To do this, a (soft) cut-off rating is determined.
 Proposals with ratings above this threshold are considered (although not equally) when making the skeleton.
 Proposals below this are ignored.
 For the ATCA, set the ratings threshold so that the slots above this rating would consume 80-90% of projected available time.